opendistro/for-elasticsearch-docs/docs/security-configuration/openid-connect.md

   Your IdP uses this new key over the old key.

-- Upon first appearance of the new `kid` in a JWT, the Security plugin refreshes the key list.
+- Upon first appearance of the new `kid` in a JWT, the security plugin refreshes the key list.

   At this point, both the old key and the new key are valid.
 Tokens signed with the old key are also still valid.